Lyrica Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Other side effects include headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.
+- Other side effects include a headache, tremor, abnormal thinking, dry mouth, constipation, blurred vision, lack of energy, changes in some laboratory test results, and ECG changes.

 - Similar to other medicines used to treat seizures, Lyrica increases the risk of depression and suicidal thoughts.